drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 % Read it here first

 ## 2025-11
+_11-11 14:56_ Looking for instances of "controls the decision" on https://books.google.com/ngrams/graph?content=controls+the+decision I came across https://www.google.co.jp/books/edition/Free_Will_as_an_Open_Scientific_Problem Interesting.
+Mark Balaguer is a philosopher

 _11-08 17:37_ I think I now understand the difference between bash's login, interactive, and non-interactive shell.
 Non-interactive shells are not connected to stdin or stdout, whereas interactive shells are, but with limited functionality, eg /etc/profile is not read.
 Login shells get all the functionality bash can provide.
 Non-interactive shells are for scripts, interactive shells are for sub-shells and login shells are not sub-shells, but the shell you want when you login.
 The name's just confusing.